marionzualo/clj-pat/README.md

 # clj-pat

-clj-pat is a small library for getting information about, postcodes in the UK.
+clj-pat is a small library for getting information about postcodes in the UK.
 At its core, the postcode data is provided by the [Ordnance Survey OS OpenData](http://www.ordnancesurvey.co.uk/oswebsite/products/os-opendata.html) initiative, but this library is actually a thin wrapper for a [web-service](http://www.uk-postcodes.com/) provided by [Stuart Harrison](http://twitter.com/pezholio).

-This was inspired by the [Python Client](https://postcodes.readthedocs.org/en/latest/) by [Edd Robinson](http://about.me/eddrobinson).
+This was also inspired by the [Python Client](https://postcodes.readthedocs.org/en/latest/) for the same web-service by [Edd Robinson](http://about.me/eddrobinson).

 ## Usage